snare/voltron/README.md

         $ cdb -c '.load C:\path\to\pykd.pyd ; !py --global C:\path\to\voltron\entry.py' target_binary

 3. In another terminal (I use iTerm panes) start one of the UI views.
-On LLDB and WinDbg the views will update immediately.
-On GDB and VDB they will not update until the inferior stops (at a breakpoint, after a step, etc):
+On LLDB, WinDbg and GDB the views will update immediately.
+On VDB they will not update until the inferior stops (at a breakpoint, after a step, etc):

         $ voltron view register
         $ voltron view stack